akouz/HBus/README.md

   * First message is REV command (code 0x01) issued by NodeTest.
 Its own ID is 0x1020, target node ID is 0x1234.
 MsgID is 0x003.
   * Next message is a reply to REV command (code 0x81).
 Reply is addressed to node 0x1020 (NodeTest) from node 0x1234.
 MsgID is 0x003.
   * Next message is STATUS command (code 0x02) issued by node 0x1020 (eg NodeTest) and addressed to node 0x1234.
 MsgID is 0x004.
   * Next message is a reply to STATUS command (code 0x82).
 Reply is addressed to node 0x1020 (NodeTest) from node 0x1234.
-MsgID is 0x003.
+MsgID is 0x004.

 [Pic2](https://raw.githubusercontent.com/akouz/HBus/master/pic2.png)

   * First message is COLLECT command (code 0x03) issued by node 0x1020 (NodeTest) to Group=0x01 (all nodes) with Slots=0x20.
 MsgID is 0x005.
-  * Next message is a reply to COLLECT command (code 0x83) issued by node 0x1234 and addressed to node 0x1020 (NodeTest).
+  * Next message is a reply to COLLECT command (code 0x83) issued by node 0x1234 and addressed to node 0x1020 (NodeTest).MsgID is 0x005.

 Other commands can be easily decoded and interpreted in a similar manner.